Email: [email protected]

 At the University of Maryland, Shannon worked in the Office of Undergraduate Admissions, where she supported the freshman and transfer admissions processes and co-managed key access initiatives for students from across the state.
 Her intimate experience with the world of college admissions was a catalyst for her decision to work with students at the secondary education level.
 Most recently, she served as the founding College and Career Coordinator at District of Columbia International School, where she built a comprehensive college counseling program and advised the school’s first graduating class.
 Currently, on top of her work with PrepMatters, Shannon is the Assistant Director of Scholar Success at New Futures DC, an organization committed to supporting educational access for all.

-Shannon Jeffries is an educator, college access advocate, and writer.
-Hailing from Cleveland Heights, Ohio, Shannon developed a love of writing and teaching at a young age.
+Shannon is originally from Cleveland, Ohio.
 She went to The Ohio State University, where she studied psychology.
-It was there, in Ohio’s state capital, that she developed an interest in educational access and mental wellness.
-Coupled together, these interests led Shannon to pursue a Master of Education with a specialization in Urban School Counseling at the University of Maryland College Park.
+It was there in Columbus that she developed an interest in educational access and mental wellness.
+Coupled together, these interests led Shannon to pursue a Master of Education with a specialization in School Counseling at the University of Maryland, College Park.